markshapiro/split-into-streams/README.md

   splitAt: '\n',        // split at newline
 })
 rs.on('data', stream => {
-  // this stream will end at next line break (including delimiter) stream.on("data", data => { ... })
+  // this stream will end after next line break stream.on("data", data => { ... })
 });
 ```